Approximated Prompt Tuning for Vision-Language Pre-trained Models: Related Work

 \subsection{Parameter Efficient Transfer Learning}

-Parameter Efficient Transfer Learning (PETL)~\cite{conf/icml/HoulsbyGJMLGAG19, conf/acl/MahabadiR0H20, conf/nips/MahabadiHR21, journals/corr/abs-2110-04544, journals/corr/abs-2111-03930, conf/cvpr/Sung0B22, conf/iclr/HuSWALWWC22, conf/acl/GuoRK20, conf/nips/SungNR21, conf/iclr/HeZMBN22, conf/acl/MaoMHAM0YK22, journals/corr/abs-2206-06522, conf/eccv/ZhangSZGM20} aims to update a small number of parameters to approach the fully-tuned performance on downstream tasks.
-In addition to prompt tuning, a common paradigm is the adapter-based methods \cite{conf/icml/HoulsbyGJMLGAG19, conf/acl/MahabadiR0H20, conf/nips/MahabadiHR21, journals/corr/abs-2110-04544, journals/corr/abs-2111-03930, conf/cvpr/Sung0B22}, called \emph{Adapter} for short.
-Compared with prompt tuning, which inserts additional tokens to bridge the gap between pre-training and downstream data distributions, Adapter often inserts lightweight feed-forward networks into the pre-trained model, thereby projecting hidden features onto downstream data space~\cite{conf/icml/HoulsbyGJMLGAG19, conf/cvpr/Sung0B22}.
-To avoid the additional computation overhead during inference, Hu \emph{et al.} propose a low-rank adaption (LoRA)~\cite{conf/iclr/HuSWALWWC22} method, where the low-rank weight matrices can be re-parameterized into the model after training.
-Furthermore, some recent trials~\cite{conf/iclr/HeZMBN22, conf/acl/MaoMHAM0YK22} combine prompt tuning, Adapter and LoRA into one adaption scheme, thereby improving performance.
-Besides, Side tuning~\cite{conf/eccv/ZhangSZGM20}, which runs in parallel with the pre-trained module to adapt downstream tasks, can be used with non-network sources of information.
-In VL tasks, LST~\cite{journals/corr/abs-2206-06522} stacks the outputs of the pre-trained module in a parallel way and directly predict the results without feedback to save the memory cost in training.
+Parameter Efficient Transfer Learning (PETL)~\cite{conf/icml/HoulsbyGJMLGAG19, conf/acl/MahabadiR0H20, conf/eccv/ZhangSZGM20, conf/acl/GuoRK20, conf/nips/SungNR21, conf/nips/MahabadiHR21, conf/cvpr/Sung0B22, conf/iclr/HuSWALWWC22, conf/iclr/HeZMBN22, conf/acl/MaoMHAM0YK22} aims to update a small number of parameters to approach the fully-tuned performance on downstream tasks.
+In addition to prompt tuning, a common paradigm is the adapter-based methods \cite{conf/icml/HoulsbyGJMLGAG19, conf/acl/MahabadiR0H20, conf/nips/MahabadiHR21, journals/corr/abs-2110-04544, journals/corr/abs-2111-03930, conf/cvpr/Sung0B22}, called \emph{Adapter} for short, which insert lightweight networks into the pre-trained model to project hidden features onto downstream data space.
+To avoid the additional computation overhead during inference, Hu \emph{et al.} propose a low-rank adaption (LoRA)~\cite{conf/iclr/HuSWALWWC22} method, based on weight re-parameterization.
 In the field of vision-language learning, VL-adapter~\cite{conf/cvpr/Sung0B22} insert low-dimensional networks into a pre-trained language model to adapt to common VL tasks~\cite{journals/corr/ChenFLVGDZ15, conf/cvpr/GoyalKSBP17, conf/acl/SuhrZZZBA19}.
-Its key difference to this paper is that the language model is not pre-trained on massive VL data, making its results lack sufficient generalization for common VLP models.
+Its key difference to this paper is that the language model is not VL pre-trained, lacking enough generalization for common VLP models.